ztfcharlie/new-api/documents/openai-text-chat-guide.md

 # OpenAI Text Chat Models Guide - GPT-4o & Others

 ## Introduction
 This guide shows how to call OpenAI's gpt-4o model through Burncloud's API and provides an overview of OpenAI's text chat models, including gpt-4o and other models.
 It covers the supported model list, a simple example of calling the gpt-4o model, and a detailed example of using the gpt-4o model for a chatbot application.
-It also includes information on the content filtering feature and how to use it in your applications.

 ## Supported Model List
 - gpt-4.5-preview